 Others may identify the qualities and responsibilities in me; Their recognition is incomplete because I am far more than the simple sum of my component occupations.

-Others see my emotion, yet cannot gauge or grasp its scope, variety and intensity; I am more than my expression at singular or aggregate events.
+Others see my emotion, yet they cannot gauge or grasp its scope, variety and intensity; I am more than my expression at singular or aggregate events.

 Others may see my need and assume I need assistance; The assumption leaves me cold, for they cannot perceive my capabilities.